railkun/SecretMessageService/README.md

 $ rackup
 ```

-Then you have to use this command:
+Then you should start sidekiq:
 ```
 $ bundle exec sidekiq -r ./app.rb
 ```
-this command launches `gem 'sidekiq'`

-To test run the command:
+To start tests run this command:
 ```
 $ rspec spec
 ```